andreasabel/inCode/entry/tries-with-recursion-schemes.md

 ### The Full Package

 Now time to wrap things up.
+I made a text file storing all of the prequel quotes in the original reference trie, along with images stored on my drive:

     -- source: https://github.com/mstksg/inCode/tree/master/code-samples/trie/quotes.txt